masverse/masverse-portal-docs/docs/services/certificate/certificate-service.md

 ## Create Smart Contract

-Create New Certificate Smart Contract to MasChain with fields.
+Create New NFT Smart Contract to MasChain with fields.
 You may also create this smart contract in the portal.
 >**POST**

 ```